Seeed-Studio/wiki-documents/docs/Sensor/Wio_Series/Wio-WM1110_Dev_Kit/Development_Tutorial/Hardware_Overview.md

-# Pinout
+## Pinout

 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/SenseCAP/Wio-WM1110%20Dev%20Kit/PIN.png" alt="pir" width={800} height="auto" /></p>

 ## LoRaWAN® Communication

-### Define the keys
+### Setup the Triad Info

-Define the JoinEUI/DevEUI/APPEUI in config file.
+Before a device can communicate via the NS, we need to register it with the triad information.

+Wio-WM1110 DK allows users to set the DevEUI, AppEUI, and AppKey, so you can set up our own parameters in the 'lorawan_key_config.h' file, then flash it onto the DK.

 ```cpp
 ...\Seeed_Wio_WM1110_Dev_Board\apps\common\lorawan_key_config.h